39TH EDITION OF THE EAST BAY'S FAVORITE

 races are 2 miles.
 The course starts and

-finishes on grass in Hidden Lakes Park.
+finishes on grass in Hidden Valley Park.
 In between the terrain

-ranges from moderately hilly to flat, with dirt, woodchip, and asphalt
+ranges from moderately hilly to flat, with dirt, woodchip, and paved

 surfaces.
 Spectators can easily view the first and last half-mile